-Speaking with FIJ on Thursday afternoon, Ramon Nasir, UBA’s Group Head of Media and External Relations, said immediately after seeing the story, the began investigating the issue towards finding an immediate resolution to the matter.
+Speaking with FIJ on Thursday afternoon, Ramon Nasir, UBA’s Group Head of Media and External Relations, said immediately after seeing the story, the Head of Internal Control had written to the bank’s Head of Customer Service and an Executive Director to investigate the issue and find an immediate resolution to the matter.

 Be the first to receive special investigative reports and features in your inbox.